How to Measure For A Custom Driveshaft

 1. Transmission Year/Make/Model (please advise spline count if possible)

-2. Differential Info: What did it come from (did it have u-bolts or straps and (4) bolts or it was a flat plate (3-bolt / 4-bolt / 6-bolt)
+2. Differential Info: What did it come from?
+Does it have u-bolts or straps and (4) bolts, or does it have a flat plate (3-bolt / 4-bolt / 6-bolt)

 3. What HP and torque does the engine currrently produce?

-4. If the car is being built for competition, please give us a full run down of the car, weight , tire size and rear ratio all of this will help get you the correct shaft.
+4. If the car is being built for competition please give us a full run down of the car, including weight,tire size and rear gear ratio.
+All of this will help get you the correct shaft.